claraqin/beta_regression/README.md

 # beta_regression
-Beta regression demo using glmmTMB
+Beta regression demo using glmmTMB and greta